-If you are a champion of innovation, chances are good that you've encountered the ROI beast more than a few times -- bottom line-oriented senior leaders looking at you cross-eyed and questioning the value of your efforts.
+If you're a champion of innovation, chances are good you've encountered the ROI beast more than a few times -- senior leaders looking at you cross-eyed and questioning the value of your efforts.
 Stop the madness!
 Change the game!
-Send them this slide show today!
+Forward this slide show today!

 56 Reasons Why Most Corporate Innovation Initiatives Fail

 Innovation is in these days.
 The word is on the lips of every CEO, CFO, CIO, and anyone else with a three-letter acronym after their name.